byuphamerator/phamerator-dev/README.md

 Overview
 --------
 ****
-This is a fork being worked on by Brigham Young University and is NOT the official Phamerator repository.
+This is a fork being worked on by Brigham Young University Life Sciences and is NOT the official Phamerator repository.
 ****
 Phamerator is a set of computer programs that is useful for genomic analysis